 “So if you use TINT before the event, during, and after, you’re also getting this long-tail engagement as well.”

-With TINT having the ability to be so widely used you wouldn’t be wrong in thinking that there must be a certain use-case which performs the best because at the end of the day you want to make the best return on your investment.
+With TINT having the ability to be so widely used you wouldn’t be wrong in thinking that there must be a certain use-case which performs the best, because at the end of the day you want to make the best return on your investment.
 But according to Thompson, utilising all of those mediums is the best possible way to get the best return whether it’s advert clicks, more user engagement, and sales.
 Fortunately for the brand or business owner, all of this can be done at no extra cost and little additional effort.

-“The most effective way to display the TINT platform is to think from that omnichannel point of view because people are looking at different devices.
-It needs to be on mobile if you’re at a physical event have it displayed on any screens that you can, but also on your website, and it’s really that multi-channel way you’re using TINT, is the most effective way,” he said.
+“The most effective way to display the TINT platform is to think from that omnichannel point of view because people are looking across different devices.
+It needs to be on mobile, if you’re at a physical event have it displayed on any screens that you can, but also on your website, and it’s really that multi-channel way you’re using TINT, is the most effective way,” he said.
 “And because there’s no additional cost or effort, that’s kind of one of our main propositions.
 So it would be about sweeping up any kind of engagement across any digital assets that you have.”

 “It’s about us asking what you’ve got, whether it’s just a website, a store full of screens, or something else.
 We work with what you’ve got available to you,” he added.

-As for the content within TINT and what’s displayed by the platform, I came to Thompson with the idea that it relied on your own social media accounts and the user engagement from direct tweets or replies, but actually, it doesn’t matter if you’ve got a social network account.
-Though TINT says that it’s a good idea to have one, simply put, your users and customers are already on the likes of Twitter, Instagram, and Facebook, and they’ll stay there whether you’re on it or not.
+As for the content within TINT and what’s displayed by the platform, I came to Thompson with the idea that it relied on your own social media accounts and the user engagement from direct tweets or replies, but actually it doesn’t matter if you’ve got a social network account.
+Though TINT say that it’s a good idea to have one, simply put, your users and customers are already on the likes of Twitter, Instagram, and Facebook, and they’ll stay there whether you’re on it or not.